 Our lawyers have told us to make this very clear; you can’t drink from the Yarra River, but you can cruise it.

 Take a river cruise and travel through the city’s inner suburbs.
 You can decide to travel two ways; west (towards the port district,) or east (through the leafy suburbs.)

 Heading east is recommended; you’ll pass the historic Herring Island, Como House, Birrarung Marr Park, the Royal Botanic Gardens, The Melbourne Cricket Ground (MCG) and fancy Toorak mansions.

-Our Tip: During the warmer months, Rooftop Bar hosts a cinema, screening cult films and recent releases.
-Unfortunately, the regular bar closes during these times, so make sure you plan ahead.
+My Tip: During the warmer months, Rooftop Bar hosts a cinema, screening cult films and recent releases.
+Unfortunately, the regular bar closes during these times, so plan ahead.